-Drug testing timelines help you to understand just how long drugs will stay in your system.
-This can include your blood, urine, saliva, and hair.
-Drug detection times are a point in time where drug testing will prove positive for drug traces in your hair, urine, or saliva.
+Drug testing timelines help you to understand just how long drugs stay in your system.
+The drugs can linger in your blood, urine, saliva, and hair.
+Drug detection times are the windows in time where drug testing for drug traces in your hair, urine, or saliva will show up positive.

-Some of the drug testing isn’t testing the drugs in your system but the presence of one or more metabolites.
-The body chemically alters the drug by metabolizing it and this can be detected through urine tests.
+Some of the drug testing aren’t testing the drugs in your system but the presence of one or more metabolites.
+The body chemically alters the drug by metabolizing it and this can be detected through various tests.
 This range is from the time you took the drug to the point you will test clean.
 Most drugs will appear in your blood, saliva or urine for up to 8 hours.
-A hair test can detect drugs for up to one week after you used.
+A hair test can detect drug metaboloites for up to 90 days after you’ve used.

 How long each drug stays in your blood, urine, and breath can vary.
-The methods of drug testing also has variable windows of detection.
-Drug testing timelines will have a lot to do with many factors.
-Your physiological makeup, height, weight, how much body fat you have, your age, your state of health presently, your exercise patterns and your state of mind.
+The methods of drug testing also have variable windows of detection.
+Drug testing timelines have a lot to do with many factors.
+Some factors include your physiological makeup, height, weight, how much body fat you have, your age, your state of health presently, your exercise patterns and your state of mind .
 When you take drugs, how you’re feeling at that moment can play a part in how long drugs stay in your system.
-How often you use drugs and for how long will also be a contributing factor.
+The frequency and length of the drug use will also be contributing factors.
 Addiction plays a role in how quickly your body will get rid of the drugs also.

-The following is a list of drug testing timelines and what the variables are.
-It’s likely that if you’re addicted and use a drug chronically, it will have a longer duration window where you will test positive.
+The following is a list of the variables that affect drug testing timelines.
+If you’re addicted and use a drug chronically, it’s likely that there’s a longer window duration where you will test positive.
 Although you’ve built up a tolerance, you are likely not healthy and have a slow metabolic rate.

 - Single or small doses of any given drug won’t last as long in your system and are not as easily detected.

-- If you have a fast-metabolic rate, you will have a shorter detection of the drug in your body.
+- If you have a fast-metabolic rate, the detection time for the drugs in your system will be shorter.

-- Your body mass will determine how fast or slow your body metabolises.
-Those with more fat content will have the drug remain in the body for longer.
+- Your body mass will determine how fast or slow your body metabolizes.
+Those with more fat content will store the drugs in the body for a longer period of time.

-- If you’re physically active, the drug won’t be detectable for as long as someone who is overweight and out of shape.
+- If you’re physically active, the drug won’t be detectable for as long of a period as in someone who is overweight and out of shape.
 This is due to less body fat which means a reduced number of metabolites that can store themselves in your fat cells.